 Rental Property Mortgage

 This is a 20-year fixed rate at 3.625% which we also just started.
 If we don’t pay any extra beyond the minimum payments, we will pay this off while our youngest is in college.
 I make a point to mention our kids’ college careers because once we pay off these mortgages, we will most likely need to funnel the payments toward college expenses.
 I will also mention that, unlike the primary home mortgage, I have no inclinations to pay this off early since our tenants pay the mortgage for us.
-Granted, I’ve not had a late payment in the few years that we’ve been landlords, but I’m sure my debt-averse self will reveal itself at the first sign of any trouble on that end.
+Granted, I’ve never had a tenant be late in paying their rent during the few years that we’ve been landlords, but I’m sure my debt-averse self will reveal itself at the first sign of any trouble on that end.

 So there you have it, friends.
 Pretty short and sweet on this side of the balance sheet, but I will say that I can’t help but cringe every time I look at these balances.
 It is beyond UNCOMFORTABLE to be facing multiple six figures of debt for the next two decades.
-But I try to force myself to look at the benefits of having access to this kind of historically low-cost leverage and remind myself that we have decently positioned ourselves to mitigate the risks associated with those benefits.
-Those mitigating factors include (1) a fully funded emergency fund (both personally and for the rental); (2) sufficient access to liquid investments and other sources of cash flow should item 1 become depleted; and (3) conservative measures of our debt-to-asset and debt-to-income ratios to lessen the risk of having to rely on item 2.
+But I try to force myself to look at the benefits of having access to this kind of low-cost leverage and remind myself that we have decently positioned ourselves to mitigate the risks associated with those benefits.
+Those mitigating factors include (1) a fully funded emergency fund (both personally and for the rental); (2) sufficient access to liquid investments and other sources of cash flow should item 1 become depleted; and (3) conservative levels of debt-to-asset and debt-to-income ratios.

 For those of you who decided to carry your low-cost debt to term, how have you dealt with the discomfort of being debt-ridden?
 Did you eventually decide that the discomfort wasn’t worth it and paid it off/are paying it off early?